TGL

 CEO — last resort

-Company-level tradeoff, strategic direction, exception to core policy, leadership split
+Company-level tradeoff, strategic direction, core policy exception, board-level event

 1Slack is for speed, not permanence.
 If it needs to last, it doesn't live in Slack.